max124125/RXL-3D-printer-Project/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 Current reliability/setup issues:
 -Hotend wires need a proper wire harness, as they are subject to wear in current setup
--Camera to view prints (Camera only sometimes works?)
 -Nozzle Cleaner and purge fully incorporated but will likely need to be improved when the MMU is added.

 Quality of life upgrades to be done: